 There can be no question that reputation and success go hand-in-hand.
 If you lose the consumer’s trust with poor reviews or with a negative corporate/CEO image, you may never get it back.

 How A CEO Can Create A Positive Reputation

 Being active on social media is more than just a vanity exercise or a fun way to see what your clients are saying, it’s also a key way you as an individual and as a company can maintain and improve your online reputation.

-In a 2015 article, by FirstPoint Marketing Communications, it discusses some of the core reasons why a CEO should have a social media profile, namely, a Twitter account.
+In a 2015 article “You’re the CEO, shouldn’t you be on social media too?” by FirstPoint Marketing Communications, it discusses some of the core reasons why a CEO should have a social media profile, namely, a Twitter account.

 - A social CEO is seen as modern